TezosTaqueria/taqueria/website/docs/tasks/typecheck-all.md

 title: typecheck-all
 ---

-A task which will type-check all contracts and report back whether they are valid Michelson contracts.
+A task that will type-check all contracts and report back which are valid/invalid Michelson contracts.

 Refer to the following:
 - [The Tezos Client plugin](/docs/plugins/plugin-tezos-client/#the-taq-typecheck-all-task)